genomicsclass/book/pages/pca_motivation.md

 ![Twin height scatterplot (left) and MA-plot (right).](figure/pca_motivation-rotation-1.png)

-Later we will start using linear algebra to represent transformation of the data such as this.
+Later, we will start using linear algebra to represent transformation of the data such as this.
 Here we can see that to get `z` we multiplied `y` by the matrix:

 $$
 A = \,